International Champagne Horse Registry

 E_, aa, Ch_

-Genetic notation: E = black, e = red; A = bay, At = brown, a = solid; Ch = champagne, ch = non-champagne; __ = any version
+Genetic notation used: E = black, e = red; A = bay, At = brown, a = solid; Ch = champagne, ch = non-champagne; __ = any version of same gene

-For in-depth help in determining whether a horse has a champagne gene, see "Identification"
+For in-depth help in determining whether a horse is champagne, see "Identification"

 ICHR